 Back Story (long)

 “I am Felicity (aka Flick) Wright and have been a textiles enthusiast (tragic!) since learning to sew at five years old.
 Over the decades I have both stumbled over and sought out opportunities to be involved with making and promoting beautiful fabrics.
-I have been especially lucky to spend my adult life, since 1986, surrounded by Indigenous Australian textiles – batiks, screen-printed and lino-printed fabrics, natural fibre weavings, ghost net weavings and more.
+I have been especially lucky to spend my adult life surrounded by Indigenous Australian textiles – batiks, screen-printed and lino-printed fabrics, natural fibre weavings, ghost net weavings and more.
 The header photo was taken at Injalak Arts with Daniel Garlngarr and Reuben Manakgu – who made me smile and proud every day I worked there.

 My volunteer placement in Phnom Penh ended in August 2012 but I was involved in a number of projects in Cambodia.
 These included a charity I funded that delivered free soccer and fitness training to disadvantaged children in a suburb in the south of Phnom Penh and supporting community-based ecotourism projects in Chi Phat and on Lake Tonle Sap.

-All proceeds from the CCC Project went to Injalak Arts and the expenses were only fabric, freight, customs and payments to producers.
+All proceeds from the CCC Project went to Injalak Arts and the expenses were only cost of fabric, freight, customs and payments to producers.
 My time on the project was part of my work as Mentor Manager.
 On my breaks going back to Cambodia to visit my partner, I could check in on the partners and also my other commitments there, like the Football project.
-Over time the CCC project generated tens of thousands of dollars for the Cambodian artisans and hundreds of thousands of dollars for Injalak Arts. “
+Over time the CCC project generated tens of thousands of dollars for the Cambodian artisans and hundreds of thousands of dollars for Injalak Arts.

 Pioneering social enterprises